Right Arrow

 Automatic software and AI updates: Cloud delivery means the analytics engine continually improves without on-site maintenance.

-Fast deployment and flexibility: Spot AI can be fully operational in less than a week and adapts to single sites or hundreds of locations.
+Fast deployment and flexibility: Spot AI can be fully operational in less than a week and adapts to single sites or hundreds of locations, making it the best AI security system for organizations of all sizes.

 Organizations that swap manual monitoring for intelligent analytics typically see:

 Spot AI customers have proven these gains.
-A large U.S. school district rolled out the platform across 40 campuses and reduced investigation time by 50%, helping administrators resolve incidents before the first bell rang.
+A large U.S. school district rolled out the platform across 40 campuses, demonstrating how security systems for schools can reduce investigation time by 50% and help administrators resolve incidents rapidly before the first bell rang.

 Integrating AI security systems with existing infrastructure

 Upgrading to AI does not have to mean ripping and replacing every camera.
 Solutions such as Spot AI connect to legacy IP or CCTV equipment via ONVIF or RTSP streams, then layer analytics on top.
-Hybrid edge appliances handle on-site processing for ultra-low latency, while the cloud dashboard unifies multiple locations.
+Hybrid edge appliances handle on-site processing for ultra-low latency, while cloud-based security camera systems unify multiple locations.
 This approach protects previous hardware investments and lets teams migrate at their own pace.
+Storage Asset Management followed this approach to enhance both security and operational efficiency across their sites.

 Considerations and common concerns

-Cost structure: Budgets typically cover hardware (cameras or gateways), licenses for analytics software, and an optional subscription for cloud storage and updates.
+Cost structure: Budgets typically cover hardware (cameras or gateways), licenses for analytics software, and an optional subscription for a cloud storage camera system and updates.
 Ongoing maintenance ensures models stay accurate.

 Network reliability: Video analytics require stable bandwidth.
 Redundant links and edge buffering prevent gaps during outages.